Kreeblah/pcdos71-patch/README.md

 ``sgdeploy\sgtk\DOS``

-From there, copy all of the files except for the ``cfgfiles`` directory and the ``MAKEBOOT.BAT`` file to a floppy disk or other location to be used for patching, and copy ``DOSPATCH.BAT`` to the same location.
+From there, copy the below files to a floppy disk or other location to be used for patching, and copy ``DOSPATCH.BAT`` to the same location.

+Files to copy:

+    ATTRIB.EXE
+    BLDLEVEL.COM
+    COMMAND.COM
+    DEBUG.COM
+    DYNALOAD.COM
+    FDISK32.COM
+    FORMAT.COM
+    FORMAT32.COM
+    HIMEM.SYS
+    IBMBIO.COM
+    IBMCDET.SYS
+    IBMDOS.COM
+    IBMIDECD.SYS
+    IPSRASPI.SYS
+    MSCDEX.EXE
+    NOINT25.COM

 To use it, switch to the location with the batch file and run:

 ``dospatch [DRIVE] [DOSDIR]``